 Message: the first words of the message (cropped).

 Parent: the title of the article the comment was written to.
-If you click on the provided link, the article will open in the Write panel.
+If you select the provided link, the article will open in the Write panel.

 At the top of the list there is an option ‘Show detail’.
 When marked additional columns (and additional info) will be presented: